-At the New Haven, Connecticut law office of Jacobs & Dow, our premises liability lawyers collect evidence, interview witnesses and investigate the cause of serious injuries involving slip and fall accidents, trip and fall accidents, snow and ice fall accidents, negligent security, and defective and dangerous property conditions.
+At the New Haven, Connecticut, law office of Jacobs & Dow, our premises liability lawyers collect evidence, interview witnesses and investigate the cause of serious injuries involving slip and fall accidents, trip and fall accidents, snow and ice fall accidents, negligent security, and defective and dangerous property conditions.
 Once we identify the responsible parties, we seek full, just and fair compensation for your injuries.

 Don't Assume That You Don't Have a Case; Talk to an Experienced Lawyer

 Property owners rarely volunteer to pay for your medical bills and lost wages.
 Even if you believe you are partially responsible for your premises liability accident, the law may place fault primarily on the property owner.
 Before deciding that you do not have a case, contact our law firm for a free consultation.

-In Connecticut, businesses and retailers may also be liable to persons injured as a result of the normal course of a business or retailer's activities.
+In Connecticut, businesses and retailers may also be liable to persons injured as a result of the normal course of a business's or retailer's activities.
 Injured employees, delivery personnel, contractors or vendors may have the right to sue responsible third parties for compensation in addition to workers' compensation benefits for injuries suffered while on the job.